 My Approach to Helping

 Just seeking assistance, we start the change process.
-Whether it's self-improvement or communications at home or work, personal growth work leads to better connections and better times.
+Whether it's self-improvement or communications at home or work, personal growth work leads to better connections and a more engaged life.
 We find deeper sides of ourselves & a store of wisdom we don't always recognize we have.
 I offer 44 years experience and a straightforward approach. along with a free 20-minute consultation, for discussing personal concerns.

-My counseling method is personal, interactive and well-researched; it respects what is already working and catalyzes efforts where clients feel challenged.
-Most describe my work as sensitive, yet incisive and direct.
-It is an active, empowering process.
+My counseling method is personal, interactive and well-researched; it respects what already is working and catalyzes efforts in more challenged areas.
+Most describe my work as sensitive, yet incisive and direct _ an active, empowering process.

 More Info About My Practice